Let It Be - How to declare JavaScript variables

 for (____ i=0; i<length; i++) {

-• When declaring length, a developer is already thinking about if the algorithm involves decrementing that number to zero or not.
-You might not think you considered it, but your brain did.
+length, a developer is already thinking about if the algorithm involves decrementing that number to zero or not.
+You might not think you considered it, but your brain did. - When declaring

-Because it is more distracting to write, and decreases the explicit semantics of const, I do not suggest you write code const-first.
-Stick with liberal let, and focus on solving actual programming problems.
+of const, I do not suggest you write code const-first.
+Stick with liberal

 Automate, Automate, Automate

-I feel pretty strongly that liberal let is a better strategy than constantly const, but there is one more suggestion I want to drive home.
+I feel pretty strongly that liberal let is a better strategy than constantly

 Whatever style of declaration you adopt, automate the enforcement of idiomatic usage in your codebase.
 Nothing wastes developer time more than going back to a PR because they haven’t memorized the style guide.